 Requirements of the Compliance Office

-All Decrees and Entries that involve child custody, child support, and spousal support (in cases where child support is also ordered), and all pro se motions and orders, must be approved by the Compliance Office before they can be filed with the Clerk of Courts.
+All attorney and pro se pleadings must undergo a pre-filing compliance check with the appropriate Compliance Officer.
+All attorney-drafted Decrees and Entries that involve child custody, child support, and spousal support (in cases where child support is also Ordered) must be approved by the appropriate Compliance Officer before they can be filed with the Clerk of Courts.
 Paperwork must be brought to the Compliance Office, or addressed to the Compliance Office if it is being mailed.
-Addressing corrected paperwork to the Compliance Department is especially important for timely processing.
+Addressing corrected paperwork to the Compliance Office is especially important for timely processing.

 Do not submit any paperwork to the Compliance Office until it is completely prepared for review.
 This means originals should be signed, attachments should be in place, and copies should be made.
 The filing process will be delayed if the documents are incorrect or missing.